How to use a deduction calculator

 Income Details

-To calculate standard deduction, ensure you have details like total income, filing status, and any additional sources.
+To calculate the standard deduction, ensure you have details like total income, filing status, and any additional sources.

 Understanding your filing status is crucial as it determines the standard deduction amount you qualify for.